vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 is absent here.
-Instead it is explained how Siva assumed a quadruple form ´ (caturm¯urtitva), which may not be exactly equivalent to ‘a form with four heads’ (TS 7 vv.
+Instead it is explained how Siva assumed a quadruple form ´ (caturmūrtitva), which may not be exactly equivalent to ‘a form with four heads’ (TS 7 vv.
 3–6).

 Wherever she with beautiful teeth (i.e. Tilottamā) came into my vicinity, there, O Goddess, emerged a lovely head of mine.
 Wishing to watch her, I assumed a quadruple form with the help of yoga.
 Having become four-faced, while showing my own yoga, I exercise sovereignty (indratva) with my eastern face, with my northern one I sport (ramāmi) with you, O blameless one (Umā); my western face is gentle (saumya) and conveys happiness to all living beings; my southern face, which has a terrifying appearance and is fierce (raudra), destroys the creatures.